-Williams Shapps Plan for Rail not expected to negatively affect Angel Trains' operations
+Rail sector is undergoing a substantial review but this is not expected to negatively affect Angel Trains' operations

-In May 2021 the Williams Shapps Plan for Rail (WSP) government white paper was published.
-The key elements of the WSP are outlined below:
+In May 2021, the Government published the so-called Williams Shapps Plan for Rail (the White Paper) including a number of proposals for the reform and restructuring of the UK rail industry.
+The key elements of the White Paper are outlined below.

 - " Establishment of a new body, Great British Railways (GBR), which will bring the rail network in England under single national leadership.
-GBR will absorb the current rail infrastructure manager Network Rail, as well as taking over various functions from other bodies (for example collecting fare revenue, running and planning the network, and setting most fares and timetables). - " As widely expected within the industry, the WSP ends the pre-pandemic train operating company (TOC) franchise system, under which TOCs took ticket revenue risk.
+GBR will absorb the current rail infrastructure manager Network Rail, as well as taking over various functions from other bodies (for example collecting fare revenue, running and planning the network, and setting most fares and timetables). - " End of the train operating company (TOC) franchise system, under which TOCs took ticket revenue risk.
 The aim is to transition over a number of years to Passenger Service Contracts (PSC), under which GBR will take revenue risk and pay TOCs a management fee with some performance bonus elements.
-The PSC is therefore conceptually similar to the Emergency Recovery Measures Agreements (ERMAs) that TOCs were subject to during the pandemic.
+The PSC is therefore conceptually similar to the Emergency Recovery Measures Agreements (ERMAs) that TOCs were subject to during the pandemic (see below).
 National Rail Contracts (NRCs) will be used to transition from ERMAs to PSCs.
-NRCs are described in more detail below, however they are conceptually similar to ERMAs and PSCs. - " The WSP does not contemplate any change to the rolling stock procurement model or the role of private sector train leasing companies.
+NRCs are described in more detail below, however they are conceptually similar to ERMAs and PSCs. - " The rail reform does not contemplate any change to the rolling stock procurement model or the role of private sector train leasing companies.
 However GBR may take a more active roll in rolling stock procurement under PSCs.
 The form of this is currently unclear.

-In Scotland and Wales the rail operators will shortly be or are nationalised (and continue to lease vehicles from the private sector ROSCOs) and the WSP does not change this.
-The establishment of GBR will require primary legislation in the UK Parliament.
+In Scotland and Wales the rail operators have been nationalised3 (while continuing to lease vehicles from the private sector ROSCOs) and the rail reform did not introduce changes to the fleet procurement model.